-Compare what activist groups do versus a model of social research in which you have a central institute, running surveys and writing supposedly “independent” reports, making policy proposals.
+Compare what activist groups do versus a model of social research in which you have a central institute, running surveys and writing reports, making policy proposals.
 The latter leads to flat, superficial theorising if done without lived experience.

 To unstick social research requires holding onto all methodological advances whilst radically opening up research to citizen control.
-Sometimes getting a good estimate of the population prevalence and correlates of some form of oppression are important to highlight severity and likely causes.
-Advances in techniques and software for qualitative analysis can be useful too and ensure best use is made of material.
+Sometimes getting a good estimate of the population prevalence and correlates of oppression are important to highlight how bad things are and likely causes.
+Advances in techniques and software for qualitative analysis can be useful too and ensure best use is made of testimony.

 Academics without lived experience running convenience sample qualitative studies with small numbers of people and pretentious methodology (pages of reflection on whether reality is real and complaining about positivism) are fundamentally limited in what they can discover.
-But the same sample from lived experience and lived theory, focussing on issues that matter, is very different.
+But the same sample informed by lived experience, focussing on issues that matter, is very different.

-Your various identities, privileges and oppression (due to race, man/woman/non-binary, cis/trans, wealth, monogamous/poly, how valued your labour skills are, property ownership, whether you are disabled, on social security, etc.) fundamentally constrain who will answer your calls for research participants, what social phenomena you can understand, who will listen to what you discover.
-They literally change what you see and hear and what you can research.
-(Epistemic relativism is a useful concept to make sense of this.)
+Your various identities, privileges and oppression (due to race, gender, gender modality, wealth, relationship orientation, sexual orientation, how valued your labour skills are, property ownership, whether you are disabled, on social security, etc.) fundamentally constrain who will answer your calls for research participants, what social phenomena you can understand, who will listen to what you discover.
+They literally change what you see and hear and feel and what you can research.

 Some researchers break free of these constraints thanks to contradictory locations; for instance, being articulate and well-connected can be used to resist a position of oppression.
 Though then you can end up being attacked for having helpful privilege, even by “your own side”.

 Academics with more secure positions can help, for instance:

 - Support PhD students and colleagues who are discriminated against in various ways: grants, decent pay, and mentoring are helpful.